 - Chief Officers (2)

 - Two Deputy Chief Officers (2)

-- Theme leaders (4)
+- Theme leaders (8)

-- EMCR Deputy Theme Leaders (4)
+- EMCR Theme Leaders (4)

 - Delegates from SCAR Scientific Groups (3)

 - Delegates from SCAR Standing Groups (3)

 - Ex-officio delegates from other SCAR SRPs (2+)

-- Communications Officer (EMCR) (1)
+- Communications Officer (1)

-The Chief Officers will manage the day-to-day running of Ant-ICON, supported by the Deputy Chief Officers and Theme Leaders as required.
-This core group will assess proposals for the use of Ant-ICON funds (e.g. for workshops, travel) and make recommendations to the Steering Committee for approval.
-Relevant expertise, gender balance, ECMR representation and geographic coverage will be key considerations in the formation of this group.
+The Chief Officers will manage the day-to-day running of Ant-ICON, supported by the Deputy Chief Officers and Theme Leaders.
+This core group will assess proposals for the use of Ant-ICON funds (e.g., for workshops, travel) and make recommendations to the Steering Committee for approval.
+Consideration will also be given to including representatives of key SCAR affiliated groups, including ICED and SOOS.
+Relevant expertise, gender balance, ECMR representation and geographic coverage will be important considerations in the formation of this group.
+Further details on the proposed makeup of the Steering Committee is provided in the Supporting Materials.